ZachRehg/CaseGames/README.md

 Date: 10/7/2025

 This program aims to simulate business school case studies in an interactive format for educational purposes.
-Curently, the program includes the following studies:
+Currently, the program includes the following studies:
 - Hitman

 ## Table of Contents: